lbpoland/book/meta/canon.md

 First marriage liturgy — God officiates the first marriage with vows and blessing, establishing marriage as covenant before witnesses and recording angels; this liturgy will become a template.

 Dreams as doors (reinforced) — Adam’s initial dream of laughter is a door inviting him to receive the Woman; dreams can prepare the heart for future gifts.

+Canon Additions / Clarifications (Chapter 7)

+Beauty not always for consumption — Some beauty, such as the Tree of the Knowledge of Good and Evil, is meant to be admired but not possessed.
+Beauty can invite reverence and restraint rather than taking.

+Knowledge requires timing — The knowledge of good and evil is not evil; its impact depends on the heart and timing.
+Knowledge divorced from relationship hardens into control, while knowledge rooted in love enlarges the heart.

+Death defined — Death is separation: breath leaving the body and the severing of relationship caused by mistrust.
+It is a consequence woven into reality, not a punishment arbitrarily imposed.

+Boundaries as mercy — Boundaries, whether thorn, river, word, or will, protect life.
+Pain or difficulty at a boundary is not punishment but built-in mercy to prevent greater harm.

+Boundaries between people — Consent and boundaries exist within relationships.
+Humans are taught to ask permission before imposing their will, even in small acts like drinking water or touching.

+Personal boundary stones — Guardians give boundary stones so humans can mark agreed limitations.
+These stones represent mutual trust and memory of decisions.

+Trust before understanding — God invites questions but teaches that trust must precede full understanding.
+Avoiding harm through knowledge is not the same as choosing good through relationship.

+Curiosity’s double edge — Curiosity is a gift that leads to wonder when tethered by trust; untethered, it leads to suspicion.
+Angels and humans must watch their motives when asking questions.

+Roar as mercy — Loud warnings (Rahab’s roar) are acts of love meant to save, not frighten for harm.
+Tone does not negate love; volume can be mercy.

+Self-imposed boundaries — Humans are invited to set their own boundaries within the larger boundaries God provides, learning mutual care and self-restraint.

+Desire held by trust — Desire pulls, but waiting on God’s timing transforms desire into deeper delight.
+Symbols such as the open circle with a dot remind watchers and readers that desire can be held without being quenched prematurely.

+Constellation teachings — Stars can be arranged as parables to teach moral lessons (Asteriel’s “Protect”).
+Breaking a pattern leaves a gap that is visible to all and invites reflection on consequences.

+Efficiency vs. love — Improvement and efficiency are not the highest values; relationship and trust outrank efficiency.
+Serving must not become an excuse to control others under the guise of improvement.

+Story invites questions — God encourages questions about boundaries and law, not silence.
+Silence fosters suspicion; conversation fosters trust.

+Observation and Tactile Consent — Touching the tree and other boundaries is allowed; eating is the boundary.
+This distinction reinforces that proximity does not equal transgression and invites discernment.